maolro/raldamain/en/rules/main rules/combat rules.md

 An attack of opportunity can also be provoked if a creature saves its standard action to use it later.
 An attack saved in this way will have priority over the enemy, although the enemy will be able to defend normally.
 If a creature saving action is hit by a ranged attack or a surprise attack it will lose all its saved actions and the round will continue normally.

 ## Additional factors

+### Advantage and disadvantage

+Advantage and disadvantage represent a multitude of factors which benefit or difficult certain actions.
+If a creature has advantage in a roll it will add 1d6 to the result while if it has disadvantage it will substract 1d6 from it.
+Advantage from multiple sources will stack, adding multiple d6s to a single roll (the DM can still decide if advantage from certain sources won't stack).

 ### Cover